Consumers

 Of course, an expensive, high-end product will be under the legal warranty for a longer time than a cheaper low-quality product.

-• two years for a refrigerator
+• 7 years for a refrigerator,

-• three years for a heat pump
+• 6 years for a heat pump,

-• five years for a washer
+• 5 years for a washer.

 These examples give you a general idea of reasonable life expectancy.
 Each situation is different depending on the product and the evidence brought before the court.
+You can estimate the reasonable life expectancy of your product by comparing your situation to other similar cases.
+You can find several examples of reasonable life expectancies for different products in the judgment directory of the Office of Consumer Protection (OPC).

 3. Product must match description

-Products you buy must reflect
+Products you buy must reflect:

 • the description of the product in the contract,